 2. Leave this window open for a moment.

 3. Open a plain text editor.
 If you're not sure what a plain text editor is, don't worry.
 You have one installed on your operating system.
-See this link for more information.

 4. Highlight and copy all the text from the open LastPass window.
 Paste it into your text editor.